CubeTures/BuckshotRoulette/notes/notes.md

 # Fixes

-- Adrenaline not consuming opponent's item (due to not broadcasting a state change when using opponent's item)
+- Need to add signals for the adrenaline, handcuffs, and handsaw conditions
+- End game condition
+- Animations for shooting
-- Still buggy whether able to use an item or not
+- Try to use svelte animation for sidebar items

 s h d
 0 0 1